rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 It is possible to check the consistency of a file system with the `fsck` command.

 In case of errors, solutions are proposed to repair the inconsistencies.
-After repair, files that remain without entries in the inode table are attached to the `/lost+found` folder of the logical drive.
+After repair, files that remain without entries in the inode table are attached to the logical drive's `/lost+found` folder.

 #### `fsck` command